WY

 Primary Contacts

-Applicable to: (i) Acquisitions or mergers of New Mexico hospitals, or (ii) contracting affiliations between a New Mexico hospital and an MSO or health insurer, resulting in a change of control of the hospital.
+Applicable to: (i) Acquisitions or mergers of New Mexico hospitals, (ii) contracting affiliations between a New Mexico hospital and an MSO or health insurer, resulting in a change of control of the hospital, or (iii) an acquisition of one or more independent health care practices by a health care provider organization that is owned or affiliated with a health insurer.
 Control includes the power to direct or cause direction of the management and policies of hospital via contract.
 Parties may request a pre-notice conference with the OSI to determine whether a proposed transaction will be subject to the law.

 MSO & DSO Applicability: